Airway Dentistry Murphy TX

 Obstructive sleep apnea is the most common type of apnea.
 It occurs when the soft tissue in your mouth sags into your airway, blocking proper breathing.
 And it's not usually caused by a single factor, but by a variety of different factors that come together to cause sleep apnea.

-The most common contributing factors are overweightness and obesity.
+The most common contributing factors are being overweight or obese.
 More than 50% of people with OSA are overweight or obese.
 This is because people who are overweight may have more soft tissue in their mouths and throats, which can raise the risk of obstructive sleep apnea.
 Sleep apnea is also more common in men than it is in women, regardless of weight.